smf-steve/assignment-grading/process.md

      git clone git@github.com:COMP122/assignment.git 01-assignment
      cd 01-assignment
      ```
+    - A directory called submissions is created that contains all of the student submissions, and
+      * submissions.log: a log of all git commands performed during the grading process.
+      * roster: a list of students that have accepted the assignment
+      * non_submission.roster: a list of students that have accepted the assignment
   1. Create the ``./grading.env`` to override defaults (optional)
   1. Create a grading rubric: ``./grading_rubric``
   1. Create the answer key: ``./answers.md``
-  1. Create a makefile to address no paper submissions: ``./makefile``
+  1. (Optional) Create a makefile to address non-paper submissions: ``./makefile``

 ## Grading and Review Process
   1. Change your current working directory to be the assignment directory: ``cd 01-assignment``